Types of Coverage

 Despite the squabbling that is likely to follow as a result of expanded coverage, contractors should generally benefit from the recodification.
 While government officials surely believed that a recodification and expanded coverage would reduce cost system gimmickry by all federal contractors, contractors will surely find the new rules a reliable defense against procuring agencies who are also masters at financial gamesmanship.

-When confronted with a Cost Accounting Standards (CAS) issue, the Atlanta Georgia office of Celestial Defense provides three important consulting services to government contractors in general, defense contractors in particular and even the government, if desired.
+When confronted with a Cost Accounting Standards (CAS) issue, the Atlanta Georgia office of Celestial Defense provides five important consulting services to government contractors in general, defense contractors in particular and even the government, if desired.
 Those services involve expert knowledge of:

 - The actual regulatory requirements to better assess compliance and non-compliance issues, including CAS applicability, Disclosure Statements requirements and submissions, cost accounting practice changes, DCAA or other outside audit findings or allegations of CAS non-compliance;